tinodo/DoHomeClient/README.md

 This simple library allows you to communicate with your DoHome Smart Bulbs.
 The library is targeting devices with the old W600 chip and firmware 1.1.0
-It should work with newer version as well.
+It should work with newer versions as well.

 ## Getting started